 The U.S. Securities and Exchange Commission (SEC) is an independent agency of the US government that enforces securities laws, protects investors, and regulates capital formation.Who is FINRA?

 The Financial Industry Regulatory Authority (FINRA) is a private corporation that is authorized by US Congress to enforce rules for the broker-dealer industry and protect investors.What is an SRO?

 A non-governmental organization that protects consumers by creating and enforcing industry regulations and standards that promote ethics and equality.

-A Registered Investment Advisor (RIA) as well as a broker-dealer.
-While many hybrid firms follow a fiduciary standard that requires them to act in the best interest of their clients, firms that have broker-dealer ties are more likely to have conflicts of interest, meaning they do not always follow a fiduciary standard.What is an Insurance Agent Conflict?
+An investment advisor as well as a broker.
+While many hybrid advisors follow a fiduciary standard that requires them to act in the best interest of their clients, advisors that have broker ties are more likely to have conflicts of interest, meaning they do not always follow a fiduciary standard.What is an Insurance Agent Conflict?

 When a firm or their affiliate(s) actively engage in insurance sales, advisors may be incentivized to insure clients with products that generate high sales commissions when lower cost alternatives may exist.What is an Attorney Conflict?

 When a firm, or one of their affiliates, also practices as a law firm, advisors may be incentivized to implement plans as an attorney that would drive higher commissions for themselves as investment advisors.What are Performance-Based Fees?